-The ADP5024 has a dedicated MODE pin controlling the PSM and PWM operation.
-A logic level high applied to the MODE pin forces both bucks to operate in PWM mode.
-A logic level low sets the bucks to operate in automatic PSM/PWM.
+The ADP5023 has a dedicated MODE pin controlling the PSM and PWM operation.
+A high logic level applied to the MODE pin forces both bucks to operate in PWM mode.
+A logic level low sets the bucks to operate in auto PSM/PWM.